-- 127 Applicants are encouraged to consider energy-sharing strategies to further reduce operational energy demand and carbon emissions.
-These include local grids; heat recycling; energy clubs via smart meters and Time of Use tariffs. - 128 A site-wide strategy could incorporate forms of energy storage such as electrical batteries or heat batteries.
-Also as previously noted, heat-sharing loops across larger sites or neighbourhoods can present opportunities for heat recycling from waste heat sources in or near the site. - 129 Applicants are also encouraged to consider demand side response, which is the flexibility of the energy system to reduce or increase energy consumption during a period of time to respond to energy price changes or energy availability on the grid.
-Buildings or sites that can modify their energy use in real time through the use of demand response (including storage systems) will be able to reduce occupants' energy bills and LETI argues that in the future it would be expected that these systems are incorporated in every new building.
+- 130 Applicants are encouraged to consider energy-sharing strategies to further reduce operational energy demand and carbon emissions.
+These include local grids; heat recycling; energy clubs via smart meters and Time of Use tariffs. - 131 A site-wide strategy could incorporate forms of energy storage such as electrical batteries or heat batteries.
+Also as previously noted, heat-sharing loops across larger sites or neighbourhoods can present opportunities for heat recycling from waste heat sources in or near the site. - 132 Applicants are also encouraged to consider demand side response, which is the flexibility of the energy system to reduce or increase energy consumption during a period of time to respond to energy price changes or energy availability on the grid.
+Buildings or sites that can modify their energy use in real time through the use of demand response (including storage systems) will be able to reduce occupants' energy bills and LETI argues that in the future it would be expected that these systems are incorporated in every new building. - 133 Houshold energy storage should also be considered where feasible.